CTSRD-CHERI/cheribsd-getting-started/src/morello-firmware/README.md

 parted /dev/sdX mkpart primary fat16 0% 100%
 ```

-In this command `/dev/sdX` shoudl be replaced by the path to the SD Card
+In this command `/dev/sdX` should be replaced by the path to the SD Card
 device.

 ### MacOS